exonum/exonum-doc/src/advanced/node-management.md

 Adds new Exonum node to the list of peers for the current node.
 The latter will attempt to connect to the new node asynchronously.
-If the public key of the new node is not in the whitelist, `Connect` message exchange cannot be performed.
+If the public key of the new node is not in the whitelist, the connection between said nodes will not be established.

 #### Parameters